2013–14 Slovak Extraliga season

 The 2013–14 Slovak Extraliga season was the 21st season of the Slovak Extraliga, the highest level of ice hockey in Slovakia.

 Teams

 The following teams are participating in the 2013–14 season.
-The HK Orange 20 is a project for preparation of the Slovakia junior ice hockey team for the IIHF World U20 Championship.
+The HK Orange 20 is a project for preparation of the Slovakia junior ice hockey team for the IIHF World Junior Championship.
 The team do not play complete regular season and cannot promote to the playoffs or get relegated.
 First 8 teams in table after the regular season (56 games) will promote to the playoffs.